 4. Chest Pain

 When airways become blocked, restricted or inflamed, you’ll notice a wheezing or whistling sound when breathing.
 Wheezing can also be a sign of asthma or allergies, but it’s best to have a health care professional find out for sure.
+This is especially true if you’ve never experienced allergies or have never been diagnosed with asthma.

 6. Raspy, Hoarse Voice